philippgille/chromem-go/README.md

     db := chromem.NewDB()

     // Create collection.
-GetCollection, GetOrCreateCollection, DeleteCollection also available! collection := db.CreateCollection("all-my-documents", nil, nil)
+GetCollection, GetOrCreateCollection, DeleteCollection also available! collection, _ := db.CreateCollection("all-my-documents", nil, nil)

     // Add docs to the collection.
 Update and delete will be added in the future.
-    // Row-based API will be added when Chroma adds it or even before!
+    // Can be multi-threaded with AddConcurrently()!
+    // We're showing the Chroma-like method here, but more Go-idiomatic methods are also available!
     _ = collection.Add(ctx,
         []string{"doc1", "doc2"}, // unique ID for each doc
         nil, // We handle embedding automatically.
 You can skip that and add your own embeddings as well.